kulkar62/ECE461_Part2_fork/README.md

 # NPM Clone
-Package management system, similar to npm or yarn. \
+Package management and rating system, similar to npm and OpenSSF Scorecard. \
 Created using Express, MongoDB, EJS, and Google Cloud Platform.

 Team Members: